SyNUM-lab/OrganoidAnalysis/README.md

 </p>

 <p align="center">
-This repository contains the scripts used for the project <i>"Multi-Omics Characterization of Developing Forebrain Organoids Unravels the Dynamic Molecular Events of Rett Syndrome Pathogenesis"</i>.
+This repository contains the scripts of the project <i>"Multi-Omics Characterization of Developing Forebrain Organoids Unravels the Dynamic Molecular Events of Rett Syndrome Pathogenesis"</i>.
 </p>
 <br>

 ## Background
-Although MECP2 mutations are a well-known cause of Rett Syndrome, the molecular events contributing to its pathogenesis are still not fully elucidated.
+Although *MECP2* mutations are a well-known cause of Rett Syndrome (RTT), the molecular events contributing to its pathogenesis are still not fully elucidated.
 ## Our Study
 We analyzed the spatiotemporal gene and protein expression patterns in MeCP2-mutant (RTT) and isogenic control (IC) forebrain organoids.
 HiPSC-derived dorsal and ventral forebrain organoids were cultured and transcriptomics and proteomics profiles were characterized at days 0, 13, 40, and 75.
 ## Software
 * `R version 4.3.1.`
 * `RStudio version 2024.04.0+735`
 ## Contact
-Feel free to contact me via email: jarno.koetsier@maastrichtuniversity.nl
+Feel free to contact us via email: jarno.koetsier@maastrichtuniversity.nl